Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 The derivation can be done by calling `InferAndTryRun` in the user op and the result can be retrieved by calling `RemoteBlobList` or `SoleOutputBlob`.

-* `RemoteBlobList`：Gets all outputs which applies to op with multiple outputs and all ops are placed in a list.
+* `RemoteBlobList`：Get all outputs which applies to op with multiple outputs and all ops are placed in a list.

 * `SoleOutputBlob`：Get unique outputs which applies to op with one output.